 On day 4, head down to Portland.
 If you’re not driving the 178 miles (286 km), there are other transportation options including Amtrak, which makes the Seattle-Portland run several times a day and takes about 3[bf]1/2 to 4 hours.
 By car, without traffic snags, the trip takes about 3 hours.

-Explore the City of Roses via MAX, the light-rail train, and/or the Portland Streetcar—kids love both of them (so do I, and I’m not a kid).
+Explore the City of Roses via MAX, the light-rail train, and/or the Portland Streetcar—kids love both of them.
 Start your first day at Washington Park.
-Your kids may not flip for the roses in the International Rose Test Garden, but they will enjoy the little train that runs from the garden to the Oregon Zoo.
+Your kids may not flip for the roses in the International Rose Test Garden, but they'll probably like the nearbly Oregon Zoo.
 It’s a large zoo and you can easily spend 3 hours there.

 Day 5: Portland/Columbia Gorge National Scenic Area/Mount Hood